mguidoti/FSND-p8-linux_server_configuration/README.md

 1. Use `sudo nano /etc/ssh/sshd_config` to open the file and edit line 4 from **Port 22** to **Port 2200**.
 Save and quit nano.
 2. Reload SSH service: `sudo service ssh restart`
+3. On your instance dashboard, **Networking** tab, add a Custom TCP application with Port range = 2200 to your instance's Firewall.

+_From this point onward, if I close the browser connection with my server, I won't be able to come back.
+Thus, I downloaded [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), my default private key from Lightsail, and managed to continue with the next steps from this direct connetion through PuTTY._